MasoniteFramework/docs/upgrade-guide/masonite-13-to-14.md

 # Introduction

 Masonite 1.4 brings several new features and a few new files.
+This is a very simple upgrade and most of the changes were done in the pip package of Masonite.
 The upgrade from 1.3 to 1.4 should take less than 10 minutes

 ## Requirements.txt File